USEPA/egrid/README.md

 # eGRID

-This repository includes all necessary scripts and documentation to create the [Emissions & Generation Resource Integrated Database (eGRID)](https://www.epa.gov/egrid) and its accessory features and datsets.
+This repository includes all necessary scripts and documentation to create the [Emissions & Generation Resource Integrated Database (eGRID)](https://www.epa.gov/egrid) and its supplemental features and datasets.

 ## Background